1DGK/1dgk.github.io/_drafts/2024-12-31-seen-read-played.md

 08/28 PARKS AND RECREATION\
 08/29 PARKS AND RECREATION\
 08/30 PARKS AND RECREATION\
-08/31 _Tuck Everlasting, Natalie Babbitt_, PARKS AND RECREATION
+08/31 _Tuck Everlasting, Natalie Babbitt_, PARKS AND RECREATION\
+09/01 PARKS AND RECREATION\
+09/02 PARKS AND RECREATION